va5ili5/vbouk/_posts/2016-09-17-compile-minify-scss.markdown

 ---
 layout: post
-title:  "Compile and minify sass in ASP.NET Core1 using Visual Studio 2015"
+title:  "Compile and minify sass in ASP.NET Core"
 description: "compiling, minifing and concatenate sass files to css in visual studio using npm"
 date:   2016-09-17
 author: Boukonis Vasileios